MicrosoftDocs/azure-docs/articles/virtual-network/ip-services/virtual-network-deploy-static-pip-arm-cli.md

 # Create a virtual machine with a static public IP address using the Azure CLI

-In this article, you'll create a virtual machine with a static public IP address.
+In this article, you'll create a VM with a static public IP address.
 A public IP address enables communication to a virtual machine from the internet.
-Assign a static public IP address,instead of a dynamic address, to ensure that the address never changes.
+Assign a static public IP address, instead of a dynamic address, to ensure the address never changes.

-Learn more about [static public IP addresses](public-ip-addresses.md#ip-address-assignment).
-To change a public IP address assigned to an existing virtual machine from dynamic to static, or to work with private IP addresses, see [Add, change, or remove IP addresses](virtual-network-network-interface-addresses.md).

-Public IP addresses have a [nominal charge](https://azure.microsoft.com/pricing/details/ip-addresses), and there is a [limit](../../azure-resource-manager/management/azure-subscription-service-limits.md?toc=%2fazure%2fvirtual-network%2ftoc.json#azure-resource-manager-virtual-networking-limits) to the number of public IP addresses that you can use per subscription.
+Public IP addresses have a [nominal charge](https://azure.microsoft.com/pricing/details/ip-addresses).
+There's a [limit](../../azure-resource-manager/management/azure-subscription-service-limits.md?toc=%2fazure%2fvirtual-network%2ftoc.json#azure-resource-manager-virtual-networking-limits) to the number of public IP addresses that you can use per subscription.

 [!INCLUDE [azure-cli-prepare-your-environment.md](../../../includes/azure-cli-prepare-your-environment.md)]